-The original Greek word is adikia.
-It can be translated as unrighteousness and/ or injustice.
-Unrighteousness includes how we deceived others for our own gain, treachery, or even a judge who practices injustice.
+The original Greek word is adikia which can be translated as unrighteousness and/ or injustice.
+‘Unrighteousness’ includes how we deceived others for our own gain, treachery, or even a judge who practices injustice.
 It can also be rewards that we received from doing wrong.

 S3 - Worship the devil